apache/mesos/docs/authentication.md

 Authentication permits only trusted entities to interact with a Mesos cluster.
 Authentication can be used by Mesos in three ways:

 1. To require that frameworks be authenticated in order to register with the master.
-2. To require that slaves be authenticated in order to register with the master.
+2. To require that agents be authenticated in order to register with the master.
 3. To require that operators be authenticated to use many [HTTP endpoints](endpoints/index.md).

 Authentication is disabled by default.
 When authentication is enabled, operators